Dre Campbell Farm

 Additionally, earthworms can produce up to ten times their weight in casts, which greatly improves hydration for plants and crops.

-8. Decrease Soil Erosion
+8. Help Decrease Soil Erosion

 The moisture-retaining and granular qualities of earthworm castings help to improve drainage and limit the damage from soil erosion.

-9. Lessen Soil Compaction
+9. Help Lessen Soil Compaction

 By forming soil aggregates, the castings help to avoid compaction problems in the soil and improve its structure.

-10. Plant Growth Hormone
+10. Plant Growth Hormones

-Hormones have vital functions in plant life.
-The hormone-like effect of earthworm castings greatly influences the growth and development of plants [3].
+Growth hormones also have vital functions in plant life.
+The hormone-like effect of earthworm castings greatly influences the growth and development of plants [2].

 11. High in Nutrients